-LOPD continues to struggle to maintain attorney staffing levels statewide, but most especially in more rural areas: Curry, Lea, Eddy, Chavez, Roosevelt, Lincoln, and Otero Counties.
-While LOPD adopted a new pay scale effective July 1, 2015, which is based upon the pay scale maintained by District Attorneys, we still lack adequate funding to fill these positions at a competitive level.
-To attempt to address recruitment and retention issues, LOPD completed a Classification and Compensation Study in FY2017.
+LOPD continues to struggle to maintain attorney staffing levels statewide, but most especially in more rural areas such as Eddy, Lea, Curry, Chavez, Roosevelt, Lincoln, and Otero Counties.
+Recruitment efforts have been expanded to tap regional law schools and other national public defender offices to recruit the most qualified candidates.
+While LOPD adopted a new pay scale effective July 1, 2015, which was based upon the pay scale maintained by District Attorneys, but we still lack adequate funding to fill positions at a competitive level.
+To attempt to address recruitment and retention issues, LOPD completed a Classification and Compensation Study in FY2017 and will be implementing the recommendations in FY2019.